natanfudge/fabric-docs/newdocs/Modding-Tutorials/Networking/communicating-between-the-clients-and-the-server.md

 Client to server packets follow the same principles.
 Some things can only be done from the server, such as changing the world in a way that affects other players, but you want them to be triggered by a client-only action, such as holding a keybinding.
 One key difference is that **you must validate what you receive in the `PacketByteBuf`**.

 In this example we will replace a block with diamond when it is right clicked when a keybinding is held, using a C2S packet.
-If you want to know how to use hotkeys specifically, refer to the \[hotkeys tutorial\]\($$$ LINK TO KEYBINDINGS TUTORIAL
+If you want to know how to use hotkeys specifically, refer to the [hotkeys tutorial.](../miscellaneous/keybinds.md)

 As before we'll define an identifier for our packet: